CubedCard/CubedCard/README.md

 ✌️ Hi, I’m [@CubedCard](https://www.linkedin.com/in/jipderksen/)

-💻 I'm a student Software Engineering
+💻 I'm a Software Engineering

 👀 Interested in the backend and ViM